dautermann/VeraText/README.md

 ## Let's do something more involved

-1. Recursively clone the "optool" repo via
+1. Recursively clone the "optool" repo via ```git clone --recursive git@github.com:alexzielenski/optool.git``` and build the "`optool`" command line tool.

-"`git clone --recursive git@github.com:alexzielenski/optool.git`"

-and build the "`"optool`" command line tool.

 2. VeraText2.app *does not* link against VeraTextLib.
 If you run that and save a file, you'll see the text that's saved is the unencrypted text.

 3. Copy the VeraTextLib dylib into the "`MacOS`" folder hiding inside VeraText2's application bundle.

-4. To inject the VeraTextLib dylib, go to Terminal and do this command:

-"`/PATH/TO/optool install -c load -p "@executable_path/VeraTextLib.framework/VeraTextLib" -t /FULL/PATH/TO/VeraText2.app/Contents/MacOS/VeraText2`"
+4. To inject the VeraTextLib dylib, go to Terminal and do this command:  ```/PATH/TO/optool install -c load -p "@executable_path/VeraTextLib.framework/VeraTextLib" -t /FULL/PATH/TO/VeraText2.app/Contents/MacOS/VeraText2```

 5. Now, when you launch VeraText2.app and save some text, you'll see the saved text is encrypted.